-The Qwest One Number Service is a deployed Qwest intellectual property that allows a user to receive calls on either the wireline or wireless phone, depending on the registration status of the wireless device and on user preference.
+The Qwest One Number Service is deployed Qwest intellectual property that allows a user to receive calls on either the wireline or wireless phone, depending on user preference and the registration status of the wireless device.
 This capability is enhanced by a common mailbox that provides users access to a single repository of messages.